-Cooperative Education (work experience)
+Cooperative Education (Pre-Work Experience)

-The Department of Mechanical Engineering encourages students to participate in the Cooperative Education Program, which provides alternate periods of university study and major-related, off-campus, paid employment in industry.
-Most students who elect to participate in cooperative education will complete the equivalent of two 6month work periods before graduation.
+The Department of Mechanical Engineering encourages students to participate in the Cooperative Education Program, which provides alternate periods of university study and major-related, offcampus, paid employment in industry.
+Most students who elect to participate in cooperative education will complete the equivalent of two 6-month work periods before graduation.
 Students interested in the Cooperative Education Program should apply in the satellite office in Riverside Hall 2004, or the main office in Lassen Hall 2008.
 For information, call (916) 278-7234.